-His eminence Old Man Winter nearly upon us, the home need be prepared to face its annual slog versus the elements.
+With Old Man Winter nearly upon us, now is the time to ensure your home is prepared to face its annual slog versus the elements.
 If you have any last second concrete projects in mind, now would be the ideal time to pursue them!
 So, if you are searching for a concrete contractor near Eden Prairie, call Wohlwend Concrete!
 In honor of our return to snow and ice, Wohlwend Concrete has a few tips to share on tuck-pointing and the de-icing of your existing concrete.

 The cold temperatures we love bring with them snow and ice storms that wreak havoc on your walkways and other concrete-based bits.
 There is an art to the de-icing of concrete steps and walkways, so you should prepare your tearful goodbye to rock salt (aka sodium chloride).
 Rock salt cannot take the blame for the damage that occurs to your concrete, but the constant tug of temperature extremes (rapid heating and subsequent refreezing) can, will and does.